fuzzybritches0/solarfidget/README.md

 * * *

-Before we close up the fidget we need to do the software and fine-tune the position of the LED stripe.
+Before we close up the fidget we need to do the software and fine-tune the position of the LED strip.

 ### 2.3.7 Software